-Our foundation degree programme has been designed to give you the right aptitude and attitude to work within the animal management sector.
+Our foundation degree course has been designed to give you the right aptitude and attitude to work within the animal management sector.
 You will develop your hands-on skills and theoretical knowledge through a fascinating range of academic study, practical classes and industrial visits.

-This two-year programme consists of 12 modules designed to reflect the diverse nature of animal management.
+This two-year course consists of 12 modules designed to reflect the diverse nature of animal management.
 These will be delivered through engaging lectures and practical studies in our laboratories and on-site animal unit.
-Your learning will be enhanced through field day trips (mandatory and voluntary) to enable you to apply theory to practice.
+Your learning will be enhanced through field trips (mandatory and voluntary) to enable you to apply theory to practice.